The coarse quotient for affine Weyl groups and pseudo-reflection groups: Introduction

-where $C_0$ denotes the \textit{coinvariant algebra}, an Artinian local ring discussed below.
+where is the $(\overline{k}$-)\textit{coinvariant algebra}.
 On the other hand, if $H$ acts faithfully, then the action of $H$ on $V$ is generically free.
-In particular, for a generic $k$-point $\lambda$ of $V$, we have an equivalence
+In particular, for a generic $k$-point $\lambda$ of $V$, the orbit map gives an equivalence as we review in \cref{We actually recover}.

-given by the orbit map.
-This is in contrast to the behavior of the \textit{stack quotient} $V/H$, for which the equivalence \labelcref{Fiber Product Over Stack Quotient of Point is Copies of Point} holds for \textit{all} $k$-points.
-This shows that the stack quotient $\LTd/\Waff$ does \textit{not} play the role of the coarse quotient $\LTd\sslash \Waff$.
+Finally, in representation theory, it is often of interest to study coherent sheaves on spaces such that $V\sslash H$ and relate them to equivariant coherent sheaves $\text{Coh}(V)^H$ on $V$.
+Specifically, if $q: V \to V\sslash H$ denotes the quotient map, then we have that as we review in much more detail in \cref{Descent to the Coarse Quotient for Pseudo-Reflection Groups Section}.